 The PetSafe Simply Clean litter box features a unique design that works with your favorite clumping cat litter.

-The round “box” is actually a slow-moving bowl that acts like a conveyor belt, continuously rotating, filtering out waste, and dumping it in attached waste basket.
+The round “box” is a slow-moving bowl that acts like a conveyor belt, continuously rotating, filtering out waste, and dumping it in the attached wastebasket.
 Because the bowl rotates very slowly, it doesn’t require safety sensors or timers to start the cleaning process.

 - Use it with any high-quality, clumping cat litter